Are you an emerging Indian classical artist in the United States? Answer our 2-minute survey so we can better serve you!

 Dr. Rohan Krishnamurthy

-Join us for a brief conversation with Mentor Artist, Dr. Rohan Krishnamurthy, Carnatic percussionist and educator from the Bay Area.
-Rohan will discuss his journey as an artist, focusing on his creative process particularly with his trio, The Alaya Project, which combines Carnatic music with elements of Jazz and Funk.
-We will be celebrating The Alaya Project's 50th show, which is upcoming on November 10th at SF Jazz.
+The first in our Conversations with an Artist series, we spoke with Dr. Rohan Krishnamurthy, Carnatic percussionist and educator from the Bay Area.
+Rohan discusses his journey as an artist, focusing on his creative process particularly with his trio, The Alaya Project, which combines Carnatic music with elements of Jazz and Funk.
+Watch the recording of this interview by clicking the link on the title.

 October 17, 2024